50 km, 3 days walking, beauty of Tuscany

 Sunday 11 June 2017

 From San Giustino to Buriano Bridge: 13 km

 Then we will stop in Castiglion Fibocchi for lunch.
-Straight after lunch we will reach the “cittadella della Pcace” in Rondine: Up to the year 1977, the medieval village of Rondine, located in the outskirts of Arezzo, Tuscany, was completely abandoned and destined to fall apart.
+Straight after lunch, we will reach the “Cittadella della Pcace” in Rondine: Up to the year 1977, the medieval village of Rondine, located in the outskirts of Arezzo, Tuscany, was completely abandoned and destined to fall apart.
 It was then that the Bishop of Arezzo, Telesforo Cioli, appointed two young families to maintain and restructure the small village.
-Shortly after, two local communities, the Comunità del Sacro Cuore and the Comunità Giovanile di Saione joined the effort to recover Rondine.
+Shortly after, While on Setteponti Hiking Tour we can see two local communities, the Comunità del Sacro Cuore and the Comunità Giovanile di Saione joined the effort to recover Rondine.
 In the following years, Rondine slowly grew to become a village that would welcome and assist families in need.
-We then will end the tour up to “ponte a Buriano” in early afternoon.
+We then will end the tour up to “Ponte a Buriano” in the early afternoon.
 From here, you can catch the shuttle bus that will bring you back to the meeting point or a closer train station.

 There will be a tour guide during the tour at the major locations and lots of fun and entertainments for the evening.

 Deposits and balance of payments are accepted by bank transfer or credit card via Paypal.
 (3% surcharge for credit cards/PayPal)